Saied74/stationmaster/README.md

 3. Station contact logger - log editor
 4. Analysis functions to review contact progress
 5. Building ADI files for upload to the LOTW and updating logs from downloads
+6. A contest mode where all the focus is on contesting
+7. Building Cabrillo files for submitting contest logs

+If you want to use the keyer and tutor functionality, you need a Raspberry Pi and also to build the described hardware (or something like it).
+Otherwise, you can run the program on just about any Mac or Windows machine.

 This program for the most part follows the patterns described in Alex Edward's book "Let's Go".
 If you are planning to deploy or modify this program, I recommend getting a copy and reading it through.

-There are plenty of resources on the web for copying code but none for sending code.
+There are plenty of resources on the web for copying Morse code but none for the practice of sending Morse code.
 I hope this fills the need, it does for me.
-Using the keyer and the tutor requires hardware and I have it running on a Raspberry Pi.
+Using the keyer and the tutor requires hardware and I have it running on a Raspberry Pi (RPi).
-The rest of the application can run anywhere (there are two different shell files for RPi and not RPi usage.
+The rest of the application can run anywhere (there are two different shell files for RPi (rpi.sh) and not RPi (run.sh) usage.

 The Morse code subsystem uses the Farnsworth algorithm.
-You can Google it and find the old QSL magazine article.
+You can Google it and find the old QST magazine article.

 I have looked around and have not found a contact manager that I liked for a Mac.
 So, I have built this.
 I plan to enhance it with a few more functions but